-Vivo V7 Plus has 3225 mAh battery without any fast changing technology, it takes 30 minutes the charge the 25% and around two or 2.2 hours to charge the battery from 0 to 100%.
+Vivo V7 Plus has 3225 mAh battery without any fast charging technology, it takes 30 minutes the charge the 25% and around two or 2.2 hours to charge the battery from 0 to 100%.
 Till now I am getting more 35-37 hours of battery backup with the normal uses like few phone calls, basic browsing, and video/audio playing.
-I am expecting it may give at-least 20-25 hours of battery backup even after the heavy uses like playing games and high-quality videos.
+I am expecting it may give at least 20-25 hours of battery backup even after the heavy uses like playing games and high-quality videos.

 I will keep monitoring the battery stats and will post the detailed feedback about its battery backup in my next post about Vivo V7 Plus

 Price And Release Date Of Vivo V7 Plus In India: